input-output-hk/catalyst-ci/docs/src/onboarding/appendix/earthly.md

 #### Schema

 An `Earthfile` always starts by specifying a schema version which informs Earthly how it should go about parsing the file.
-This allows the syntax and format of an Earthfile to evolve while maintaing backwards compatibility.
+This allows the syntax and format of an Earthfile to evolve while maintaining backwards compatibility.
 In our case, we target version `0.7` which is the latest version at the time of this writing.

 #### Targets